 - Developing Keyboard Speed & Accuracy – a great short course for anyone wanting to improve their typing skills, especially if you’ve never had any formal typing training before.

-All of these course perfectly complement the Medical Receptionist course, selectively improving your core skills, while adding new skills that will benefit you, patients, and healthcare providers.
+All of these courses perfectly complement the Medical Receptionist course, selectively improving your core skills, while adding new skills that will benefit you, patients, and healthcare providers.
 Some are specifically linked to working within a medical practice, while others can be applied to health administration within any setting.

 If you’ve already completed the MAT Medical Receptionist Course, or are currently working in health administration and looking to improve your skill and knowledge, contact our advisers who will be happy to discuss which courses you should consider studying, and how they may benefit your career.